 Below are some questions frequently presented to me as district technology coordinator.
-You may have the same question.
+You may have some of the same questions.
 If you do not see your question listed, submit your inquiry with the button below:

 Q: How safe is my child while using technology at school?

 Q: Does my internet at home have the same privacy and content safeguards as the school's?

-Additional safeguards can be applied to home networks, but some technical knowledge is necessary, and each home setup will look different.
+Additional safeguards can be applied to home networks, but some technical knowledge is necessary, and each home setup is different.
 Ask your internet service provider about this if you have questions, utilize devices' parental controls, and always closely monitor your students' online activities.

 Q: I want to get a computer for my child(ren) to use for school work and for recreation, and I don't want to spend too much money.
 What should I look for?

 A: Our district uses G Suite, which is Google's suite of productivity and content management tools created specifically for educational environments.
 This suite is used in K-12 schools, and universities like WIU.
 Keeping that in mind, Google makes very affordable "netbook" style laptops called Chromebooks.
 These are not only affordable, but are simple to operate, and they offer all of the tools our students need to use in B-PC schools.
 Chromebooks require no antivirus software/subscriptions, but they do require an internet connection to work.
 And best of all, they are incredibly share-able.
 If you have more than one child, or you want to use the device as well, each user's information and data all automatically loads upon login.

 PCs or Mac (Apple) brands are also perfectly fine, but can be significantly more expensive and often more complex to manage.
 They can handle more complex jobs and third-party software.
 For some unique situations, these might be preferred, but for most students, Chromebooks will work perfectly.
 Learn more here.